 The amount they spent on salaries also increased with the rise in revenue.
 Who exactly is getting the $715,984?
 We can't know for sure, but we can find out some of the people that take home a large some of that money.

 $285,456 went to Carole Baskin's (CEO/ Founder) family.
-We're wondering why Carole Baskin feels the need to get paid when she claims to be a multimillionaire in her book called Millionaire's Manual To Manifesting Millions.
+We're wondering why Carole Baskin feels the need to get paid when she claims to be a multi-millionaire in her book titled "Millionaire's Manual To Manifesting Millions".
 Did she run out of money?
-Below is an excerpt from her book.
+Below is an excerpt from her book (emphasis added):

-By browsing BCR's staff page we were able to determine that Carole Baskin's brother and her niece are also staff members which means they are likely being paid too.
+By browsing the staff page on Big Cat Rescue's website, we're able to determine that Carole Baskin's brother and niece are staff members which means they are likely being paid too.

 That claim is very misleading and just downright dishonest.
 Less than $600,000 went to animal care while $2.8-million did not.
-So how can they boldly claim all but a small percentage of money goes "to the care for the animals"?
+So how can they boldly claim all, but a small percentage of money goes "to the care for the animals"?